Labor Compliance Overview

 a New Employee

-Harri’s digital onboarding platform eliminates the possibility of paperwork error by automatically carrying over vital information from one form to the next, on every page.
+Harri’s digital onboarding platform reduces the possibility of paperwork errors by automatically carrying over vital information from one form to the next, on every page.
 We don’t permit you to submit legal paperwork until all fields are filled in, and both managers and employees will be alerted when they forget to fill out a section.

 Labor Compliance